A troubling reaction to school violence compounds the crisis

 Among US high school students, the decision to carry a weapon to school is tied to experiencing violence at school, reports a study published in the American Journal of Preventive Medicine

-High school students who experience violence or bullying at school are more likely to bring weapons like a gun, knife, or club to school than those who have not experienced violence, according to a new studyopens in new tab/window in the American Journal of Preventive Medicineopens in new tab/window, published by Elsevier.
+High school students who experience violence or bullying at school are more likely to bring weapons like a gun, knife, or club to school than those who have not experienced violence, according to a new study in the American Journal of Preventive Medicine, published by Elsevier.
 Because weapons increase the potential for injury and death when there is interpersonal conflict, developing a better understanding of the relationship between exposure to violence and weapon carrying is essential for developing effective public health interventions.

 “With 93 school shootings in the US just the 2020-21 period alone, and an average school shooter age of 19.7 years (in school shootings since 1970), the issue of school violence couldn’t be more pressing.
 The occurrence of violence in school settings is an urgent and complex public health problem,” explained lead investigator Richard Lowry, MD, MS, Office of the Director, National Center for Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention (CDC), Atlanta, GA, USA.
 “Our research examined the link between exposure to violence and weapon carrying.
 We found students who experienced violence at school were much more likely to carry weapons than those who had not experienced violence,” he noted.